The Last Ship (TV series): Cast

+Guests

 Development and production

 In July 2012, TNT ordered a pilot episode for a potential series based on William Brinkley's 1988 novel The Last Ship.
 Hank Steinberg and Steven Kane wrote the pilot script, and Jonathan Mostow directed the pilot.

 The show was filmed at a number of locations across San Diego, including the museum ship USS Iowa (located in San Pedro), used in filming to represent a Russian Kirov-class battlecruiser; and aboard the USS Russell (DDG-59), USS Halsey (DDG-97), and USS Dewey, standing in for the show's fictional USS Nathan James.
 The series was produced by Channel Road Productions and Platinum Dunes, with Michael Bay, Brad Fuller, Andrew Form, Steinberg, and Kane.
 All seasons of the show were shot at the Culver Studios, in Culver City.

 The former Atlantic liner RMS Queen Mary, now berthed at Long Beach, was also used extensively.

 In May 2013, TNT placed a 10-episode order for the series.
 The series premiered on June 22, 2014, at 9:00 pm EDT.
 On July 18, 2014, The Last Ship was renewed for a 13-episode second season.
 The second season started airing on June 21, 2015.
 On August 11, 2015, The Last Ship was renewed for a 13-episode third season, slated to premiere June 12, 2016.
 The season-3 premiere was postponed following the 2016 Orlando nightclub shooting because the episode also included a mass shooting in a nightclub.
 On July 31, 2016, The Last Ship was renewed for a 10-episode fourth season, which premiered on August 20, 2017.
 On September 8, 2016, TNT renewed the series for a 10-episode fifth and final season, which was filmed immediately after season four and premiered on September 9, 2018.
 The final episode aired on November 11, 2018.